Credit Basics FAQs

 If you have problems establishing credit, you may wish to ask a person with established credit to co-sign an application for you.
 This allows the creditor to base the decision on both applicants’ credit histories.
 Please note that a signer and co-signer are equally responsible for repayment of the debt.
 Payment history on this type of debt will be reflected on both parties’ credit reports.
 Once timely payments have been made on the account, you may wish to apply for individual credit again.

 What are my rights as a consumer?

-View a summary of your rights under the FCRA.
-In some cases, you may have additional rights under state law.
-Please refer to the summary of state-specific rights.
+Click here to view a summary of your rights under the FCRA.
+In some cases, you may have additional rights under state law or due to your status as a victim of fraud.
+Please refer to the summary of state-specific rights and fraud victims’ rights.